Beakerboy/VBA-SQL-Library/README.md

 MyDatabase.Password = Login.Password
 Unload Login
 ```

-Several different types of database execution can occur:
- * Execute(SQL) - Execute a statement (Insert or Update)
- * InsertGetNewID(SQLInsert) - Insert a record, and return the new primary key
- * Execute(SQLSelect, column) - Execute a statement and return a single value
- * Execute(SQLSelect) Execute a statement and return an array of values

 ### Insert
 The Insert object can create both INSERT VALUES and INSERT SELECT statements.